microsoft/code-with-engineering-playbook/docs/documentation/guidance/project-and-repositories.md

 Some sections in the documentation of the repository might point to the project’s documentation (e.g., Onboarding, Working Agreement, Contributing Guide).

-## Common documentation to all repositories
+## Common Documentation to all Repositories

 - Introduction
   - Project